dfinity/node-motoko/README.md

 // List the files in a virtual directory mo.list(path)

-await mo.fetchPackage({name: '', repo: ''});
+// Fetch a package from GitHub or jsDelivr await mo.fetchPackage({name: '', repo: ''});

-// Try to load packages from GitHub and/or jsDelivr await mo.loadPackages({ [packageName]: repositoryPath, ... })
+// Try to fetch and load packages from GitHub or jsDelivr await mo.installPackages({ [packageName]: repositoryPath, ... })

+// Load a value returned from `fetchPackage()` mo.loadPackage(package)

-// Use a virtual directory as a package mo.addPackage(packageName, directory)
+// Use a virtual directory as a package mo.usePackage(packageName, directory)

 // Clear loaded packages
 mo.clearPackages()

+// Ensure that a package is correctly formatted mo.validatePackage(package)

 // Configure the compiler to resolve `import "canister:{alias}";` -> `import "canister:{id}";`
 mo.setAliases({ alias: id, ... })